Powerful spring storm to deliver snow, rain across Wisconsin

 On average, snow falls in Madison about four times each April, according to National Weather Service records dating back to 1884.

-The Wisconsin State Journal reported five deaths blamed on that storm, including a Mount Horeb teen killed in a car crash and four people who suffered heart attacks while clearing snow.
+The Wisconsin State Journal reported five deaths blamed on that storm, including a Mount Horeb teenager killed in a car crash and four people who suffered heart attacks while clearing snow.